-The Menpo Project is a set of BSD 3-Clause licensed Python frameworks and associated tooling that provide end-to-end solutions for 2D and 3D deformable modeling.
+The Menpo Project is a set of BSD licensed Python frameworks and associated tooling that provide end-to-end solutions for 2D and 3D deformable modeling.
 The project includes training and fitting code for various state-of-the-art methods such as:

 - Active Appearance Model (AAM)

 - Ensemble of Regression Trees (ERT) (powered by dlib)

 - Constrained Local Model (CLM)